 What Is the DoD’s Cybersecurity Maturity Model Certification (CMMC)

-When the Department of Defense (DoD) announced it was creating a framework for cybersecurity policy assessment and certification, and that certifications would start to be required for contracts in the fall of 2020, many businesses were caught off guard.
-In fact, many today are still largely unaware of the new CMMC requirement or how they can become certified.
+When the Department of Defense (DoD) announced it was creating a framework for cybersecurity policy assessment and certification, and that certifications would start to be required for contracts, many businesses were caught off guard.
+In fact, many today are still largely unaware of the new CMMC 2.0 requirements or how they can become certified.

 So, let’s cover the basics to make sure your business is ready for one of the most important new DoD requirements to emerge in many years (one that may soon be replicated by military forces of other nations as well as our own federal civilian agencies).